sungsoo-ahn/2025/_posts/2025-04-28-perpetual-text.md

 ### Hitting a stopping criterion <EOS> token
 - If no max_token parameter is set, then the model continues generating tokens until it outputs the <EOS> token, indicating that it should stop.
-- Training with <EOS> Tokens: During training, models are exposed to sequences that conclude with a special end-of-sequence token, often denoted as <EOS> (ref: llama 2 paper) or <|eot_id|> (ref: llama 3 paper).
+- Training with <EOS> Tokens: During training, models are exposed to sequences that conclude with a special end-of-sequence token, often denoted as <EOS> <d-cite key="touvron2023llama2openfoundation"></d-cite> or <|eot_id|> <d-cite key="dubey2024llama3herdmodels"></d-cite>.
 This token signifies the completion of a coherent piece of text.
 - Learned Termination Behavior: Through exposure to these tokens, the model learns to predict an <EOS> token when it determines that a logical conclusion has been reached in the context of the generated text.

 ### Probability Distribution and Sampling Methods: